Ella-Hoeppner/Quoot/README.md

-# Untitled
+# Quoot

-WIP clojure-ish lisp, with an emphasis on flexible metaprogramming DSL construction
+WIP clojure-ish lisp, with an emphasis on flexible metaprogramming and DSL construction

 ## to do
 ### high priority